MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 <!-- Upgrade document reports that use Word layouts-->

 The new platform supports the native rendering of Microsoft Word reports.
-With this new rendering, some report events in AL are no longer used, including:
+With this new rendering, the following report events in AL are no longer used:

 - `OnAfterHasCustomLayout`
 - `OnMergeDocumentReport`